 Professor Smedley claims that if the Republicans win the next election, the poor will suffer inordinately.
 You know what though?
 He's an idiot.
 You know what else he said?
 He said that capitalism is doomed to suffocate under its own weight within the next fifty years.
-I'll tell you something else.
+You know what else?
 He's a hypocrite, too: he drives a Jaguar.
 A big, fat bourgeois Jaguar.
 There's no reason to believe that the poor will suffer at all if the Republicans win.
 Maybe they'll all get rich and be able to afford Jaguars, just like Professor Smedley Idiot.
 Hypocrite.